AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/salesforce.md

 Connecting your Salesforce data enables a range of analyses, from scoring and optimizing leads to hitting your goals for converted opportunities.

-{: .bs-callout-warning}
+>[!IMPORTANT]
+>
-The Salesforce connector requires that you have [Salesforce API access](../integrations/salesforce.md) as part of your Salesforce subscription.
+>The Salesforce connector requires that you have [Salesforce API access](../integrations/salesforce.md) as part of your Salesforce subscription.
 Please verify this is enabled before getting started.

 1. To add the Salesforce integration to your account, navigate to the Connections page under **Manage Data > Connections**.
 1. Click **Add a Data Source**, located on the right side of the screen above the Data Sources table.